jbowkett/CV/README.md

   security pricing project.
 * Streamlined the development process by introducing new tools to the company such as Harvest & Trello.
-* Delivered a disaster recovery project (following several prior months of delays) using Puppet.
 * Part of the management team responsible for the orderly wind down of the company.
 * Demonstrated the platform to potential clients and investors.